tsnellgrove/dark_castle3/doc/to_do.md

 - link lantern, sword, and jug to Infocom history but unify with fantasy genre (no battery)
 - valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
 - shiny sword glows near enemies?
+- meet the wizard from Enchanter who is searching for a scroll

 *** ARCHITECTURE ***